juuiice/juuiice/README.md

 - Hi, I’m @juuiice
-- I’m currently a Computer Science student at College, in my 3rd year.
+- I’m a Computer Science graduate from Georgia College and State University
 - I'm looking to collaborate on projects realted to software development/game development preferably in Java or C++.
 - I have an advanced understanding of Java.
 - An intermediate understanding of C and C++.